poma-science/.github/README.md

 - **Integration Classes**: Uses `Doc2PomaLoader`, `PomaChunksetSplitter`, and `PomaCheatsheetRetriever` from `poma_integrations.langchain_poma`
 - **Key Features**:
-  - Stores chunks in SQLite for persistence
+  - Stores chunks and chunksets in SQLite for persistence
-  - Uses Chroma vector store with HuggingFace embeddings
+  - Uses FAISS for vector search with OpenAI embeddings
-  - Integrates with LangChain's `RetrievalQA` for question answering
+  - Implements a question answering chain using LangChain’s LCEL components
-  - Shows how to create a custom chunk fetcher function
+  - Demonstrates how to define a custom chunkset fetcher for context-aware retrieval

 ### 3. LlamaIndex Integration ([example_llamaindex.py](./examples/example_llamaindex.py))